Last updated on 5th June 2019

 "Opportunity is missed by most people because it is dressed in overalls and looks like work."
 Edison

 Last week's session of the "How to live well - a shared exploration" course, focused on "How to live well: 5th meeting - positivity, savouring & gratitude".
-During this week's meeting we focused on work, work-life balance, and especially deliberate practice and character strengths.
+During this week's meeting we focused on work, self-determination theory's four needs, work-life balance, and especially character strengths and deliberate practice.
+Here is the 12-slide handout that went with this session of the training, and here the fuller collection of slides that I used.
 I said on the first evening of the course that one of the three course components is to look at the different areas of our lives - personal health, deep relationships & 'work in the world'.
 Interestingly it seems optimal if our needs for autonomy, competence, relatedness & beneficence are at least partly met in all three of these areas.

 So this evening we focused on 'work in the world'.
 For some this will involve a paid job, for others home-making, and for others still, important aspects of 'work in the world' might involve engagement with groups, societies & other non-paid commitments.

-Fairly briefly we looked again at the fascinating series of papers on longitudinal changes in life satisfaction by Bruce Headey & colleagues - for example "Choices which change life satisfaction: : Similar results for Australia, Britain and Germany", "Towards a theory of medium term life satisfaction: two-way causation partly explains persistent satisfaction or dissatisfaction" & "A theory of life satisfaction dynamics: stability, change and volatility in 25-year life trajectories in Germany".
+In our handouts was the Work Need Satisfaction questionnaire.
+Although this fairly old scale only measures how well we feel our key needs for Autonomy, Competence & Relatedness are satisfied in our work (rather than also assessing our need for Beneficence ... a sense that we're making a difference), filling it in does serve to remind us that to flourish really well, we want all these Needs to be met in the Work area of our lives (as well as in the Relationships and Self-Care areas).
+I mentioned that it can be informative not only to assess how well these Needs are Satisfied, but also to keep an eye open for problems associated with Needs actually being actively Frustrated.
+Again this is relevant at Work, and also in Relationships and in Self-Care.
+Satisfaction tends to promote well-being, while Frustration of Needs tends to promote ill-being.
+Fairly briefly we also looked again at the fascinating series of papers on longitudinal changes in life satisfaction by Bruce Headey & colleagues - for example "Choices which change life satisfaction: : Similar results for Australia, Britain and Germany", "Towards a theory of medium term life satisfaction: two-way causation partly explains persistent satisfaction or dissatisfaction" & "A theory of life satisfaction dynamics: stability, change and volatility in 25-year life trajectories in Germany".
 See the second of the Home practice requests (below) for the question about work-life balance that emerged from this.

 We also talked about a particular interest of mine - Deliberate practice.
 This set of ideas has been extensively developed by Professor Anders Ericsson, who has published widely in this area ... see, for example, this year's 2nd edition of "The Cambridge handbook of expertise & expert performance".
 Ericsson provides a brief overview of his ideas in this piece on "Expert performance & deliberate practice", where he writes: "When experts exhibit their superior performance in public their behavior looks so effortless and natural that we are tempted to attribute it to special talents.
 Although a certain amount of knowledge and training seems necessary, the role of acquired skill for the highest levels of achievement has traditionally been minimized.
 However ... systematic differences between experts and less proficient individuals nearly always reflect attributes acquired by the experts during their lengthy training ...
 More generally, the accumulated amount of deliberate practice is closely related to the attained level of performance ...".
 This is deeply fascinating territory and extremely important to know about if one's serious about improving one's performance in any of a large number of areas of one's life.
 So I'm currently using these ideas to work on sports performance, on my helpfulness as a psychotherapist, and on the quality of my close relationships.
 Ericsson's recent popular book - "Peak: How all of us can achieve extraordinary things" - is an excellent way into this territory.